Mission and Approach

 The Center's multicultural and multidisciplinary approach increases awareness of and sensitivity to the diversity of ethnic and cultural traditions of the area.
 Through curriculum development, public outreach, and research, the Center achieves its objectives.
 The program examines the Southwest as an arena for cultures in conflict and harmony from prehistory to the present and encompasses such issues and themes as:

-- the clash and cooperation of diverse cultures: the Anglo American, Mexican American, Native American, and African American Southwest
+- the clash and cooperation of diverse Southwestern cultures: Native American, Mexican American, Anglo American, African American, Asian American, and Latina/o

 - the myth and reality of the cowboy